 Mountain Prize: 1st runner up to Scafell Pike - As the summit of Scafell Pike is at the 21k half marathon distance, we are offering a prize to the first male & female runner to the summit.
 This will add a unique and exciting new aspect to the challenge.
 For those of you who are stonger at climbing than descending this is the perfect opportunity to show off your skill and offers you a chance of a prize and the title of 'King/Queen of the mountain.'
 Just remember there's still a long way to go!

 Entry Fee: £35

 Entries: Minimum entry age 18 years old.

-Included: Professionaly run event, qualified & experienced personel at various checkpoints, qualified medical support, online registration, electronic timing, commemorative race t-shirt and unique finishers medal, part of the keswick Mountain Festival, refreshments on the course & at finish, event photography, partially marked course.
+Included: Professionally run event, qualified & experienced personel at various checkpoints, qualified medical support, online registration, electronic timing, commemorative race t-shirt, refreshments on the course & at finish, event photography, partially marked course.